hapijs/hapi/docs/Reference.md

           location of the source code determines the location of the static resources when using relative paths.
         - an absolute path (e.g. '/path') used as prefix for all relative paths.
 <p></p>
+- `json` - optional arguments passed to `JSON.stringify()` when converting an object or error response to a string payload.
+Supports the following:
+    - `replacer` - the replacer function or array.
+Defaults to no action.
+    - `space` - number of spaces to indent nested object keys.
+Defaults to no indentation.
+<p></p>
 - `labels` - a string array of labels used when registering plugins to [`plugin.select()`](#pluginselectlabels) matching server labels.
 Defaults to an empty array `[]` (no labels).
 <p></p>